Enjoy Nature’s Bounty and Delicious Treats from Local Farmers’ Markets

 Doylestown Farmers’ Market

-Serving the community for 45 years, this market located in the heart of Doylestown features 30 vendors each week and live music – check the events calendar before you go.
+Serving the community for 50 years, this market, which is located in the heart of Doylestown, features 23-26 vendors each week and live music – check their Facebook and Instagram pages to see which vendors will be there each week.

-Where to Find it: South Hamilton and West State Streets
+Where to Find it: South Hamilton, between West Oakland and West State Streets

-When to Go: Seasonal (April through November) 8 a.m. to 1 p.m. on Saturdays
+>When to Go: Seasonal (April 19 through November 22) Saturday 8 am to 1 pm

 Perkasie Farmers’ Market

-Local farmers and food producers bring locally grown produce, eggs, cheese, meat, mushrooms, honey, guacamole, coffee, cookies and cakes, olive oil and more!
+Local farmers and food producers bring locally grown produce, eggs, micro greens, cheese, meat, honey, coffee, pickles, cookies and cakes, preserves, olive oil, sweet treats and more!

-Where to Find it: 7th between Market and Chestnut Streets
+Where to Find it: 7th Street between Market and Chestnut Streets

 A farmer’s market and so much more including fun seasonal attractions, pick your own, and homemade ice cream plus a garden store, along with a gourmet market and of course fresh seasonal produce and locally made products.